 Voters are concerned about the actions of the current leadership of the Consumer Financial Protection Bureau as it seeks to weaken the agency's efforts on behalf of ordinary Americans.
 What's more, they believe that lax enforcement of rules on Wall Street affects them personally, according to a new poll conducted by Lake Research Partners and Chesapeake Beach Consulting.
+The poll also highlighted deep concern, across parties, with the new CFPB leadership's efforts to weaken the fight against racial discrimination in lending.
+It is the second poll in recent months to reach this conclusion.

-At the same time, the survey revealed, for the sixth consecutive year, overwhelming, bipartisan support among likely voters for tough regulation and oversight of the financial services industry and support for the CFPB mission.
+More broadly, the survey revealed, for the sixth consecutive year, overwhelming, bipartisan support among likely voters for tough regulation and oversight of the financial services industry and support for the CFPB mission.
 Ten years after the worst financial crisis since the Great Depression, voters want, by wide margins, effective oversight of Wall Street banks, financial service providers, payday and mortgage lenders, and debt collectors.